American India Foundation Banyan Impact Fellowship

-For U.S. Fellows, AIF provides a roundtrip ticket from their point of origin to India, along with insurance coverage and a monthly living stipend.
-The stipend covers basic living expenses such as rent, meals and incidentals, and local transportation related to a Fellows’ project.
+For U.S. Fellows, AIF provides a roundtrip ticket from their point of origin to India, along with insurance coverage, emergency support, and a monthly living stipend.
+For Indian Fellows, AIF provides domestic travel from their hometowns in India, insurance coverage, emergency support, and a monthly living stipend.
+Please note that the stipend is not a salary, but a living allowance designed to enable Fellows to volunteer in India.
+The stipend covers basic living expenses such as rent, meals and incidentals, and local transportation related to a Fellow’s project.

-Fluency in English is required.
-All Fellows are expected to complete the full ten months of service, while upholding basic values and principles of trust, honesty, and integrity.
+All Fellows are expected to complete the full program, while upholding basic values and principles of trust, honesty, and integrity.
 Fellows are expected to embrace and engage with multiple challenges, and take a lot of initiative in the structuring and completion of their projects.
-Fellows must abide by host organization work calendars and work complete workweeks in accordance with organizational policy and procedure, which commonly involves working Saturdays.
-The AIF Clinton Fellowshp website lists all expectations.
+Fellows must abide by host organization work calendars and work complete workweeks in accordance with organizational policy and procedure, which in India commonly involves working on Saturdays.

 Candidates should demonstrate a deep interest, passion, and commitment to social and economic development in India.
 Candidates must show humility and an eagerness to learn within a cross-cultural context.
 Ideal candidates possess strong professional skills, relevant volunteer or other practical experience, and applicable academic credentials or training.
 They show a potential for leadership and are entrepreneurial, innovative, and creative in finding solutions and navigating unknown environments.